 To make a good first impression

-You should make the first contact with a smile and greeting like, “good morning”, “good afternoon”, or “good evening”, and to continue to behave in good/professional manner.
+You should make the first contact with a smile and greeting like, “good morning”, “good afternoon”, or “good evening”, and to continue to behave in a professional manner.
 At the same time, you should look decent and tidy.

 To introduce and identify yourself